ArtyomLL1995/Infinite-Slider-LWC/README.md

-### Endless scroll component written on LWC for Salesforce platform.
+### Slider component written on LWC for Salesforce platform.

 * Easily customizible.